parmort/collegeinfo/README.md

 3. Run the command `npm start` to start up the server

+## Using the Development Server

+To use the development server (through nodemon), run `npm run devstart`.
+This will auto-start the dev server and continually update it while you make changes.
+This is highly recommended to use when making changes.
+The regular start script is mainly used in deployment services such as Heroku.

 ## License

 This is a free-to-use software bundle distributed under the MIT License.
 Users